ai4society/trustworthy-chatbot/README.md

 # SafeChat: An Architecture for Building Trustworthy Collaborative Assistants

 SafeChat is an architecture that aims to provide a safe and secure environment for users to interact with AI chatbots in trust-sensitive domains.
 It uses a combination of neural (learning-based, including generative AI) and symbolic (rule-based) methods, together called a neuro-symbolic approach, to provide known information in easy-to-use consume forms that are adapted from user interactions (provenance).
-The chatbots generated are scalable, quick to build and is evaluated for trust issues like fairness, robustness and appropriateness of responses.
+The chatbots generated are scalable, quick to build and have in-built support for evaluation of trust issues like fairness, robustness and appropriateness of responses.

 ## 🎯 Key Features
 - Scalable architecture